-Southern magnolias can be seen growing naturally in various types of forests, but they’re also commonly planted as shade or ornamental trees throughout the southern and eastern United States.
+They can be seen growing naturally in various types of forests, but they’re also commonly planted as shade or ornamental trees in the southern and eastern United States.
 This means you probably won’t have to walk through the woods to find magnolias — just keep your eyes peeled while driving through the suburbs.

 You can teach youngsters to identify southern magnolias by noting their thick, dark green leaves, which cling to the tree all year long.
 Once your kids develop a strong mental image of the basic magnolia tree aesthetic, they’ll have no trouble spotting them at a glance.

-And although your kids are unlikely to need to consider additional characteristics to identify magnolia trees, their summer-blooming flowers are gigantic and easy to recognize from a distance.
-Later in the season, you’ll be able to spot them by their large cone-like fruit, which are covered in red berries.
+And although children are unlikely to need to consider additional characteristics when identifying magnolia trees, the trees’ summer-blooming flowers are gigantic and easy to recognize from a distance.

-Armed with prickly evergreen leaves, the holly would be easy to recognize even if it didn’t produce bright red berries, which linger throughout the winter.
+Armed with prickly evergreen leaves, the holly would be easy to recognize even if it didn’t produce bright red berries.
 The trunk is typically pale and moderately distinctive, but it is not the best criteria for youngsters to consider when trying to identify the tree.

-Of course, there are plenty of other species that your youngster could learn to recognize — palm trees and sycamores are common in some areas, and both exhibit pretty distinctive characteristics.
+There are plenty of other species that youngster could learn to recognize.
+Palm trees and sycamores are common in some areas, and both exhibit pretty distinctive characteristics.
 You could also select a locally abundant ornamental species, like crepe myrtles or pear trees.

 Ultimately, it doesn’t matter which species you select, as long as you focus on a distinctive characteristic and give them plenty of time to practice spotting it.